wnordmann/sdk/docs/api/LayerList.md

 ### `addWMS`

-Should we allow adding layers from a WMS service?
+Should we allow adding layers through WMS GetCapabilities?
+Object with keys url (should end with ? or &) and asVector.
+If asVector is true, layers will be added as vector.

-type: `bool`
+type: `shape[object Object]`
-defaultValue: `false`

 ### `allowFiltering`